Shashank-Zadge/Shashank-Zadge/README.md

 - 👋 Hi, I’m @Shashank-Zadge
-- 👀 I’m interested in Everything..
+- 👀 I’m interested in Software testing/developing..
-- 🌱 I’m currently learning Frontend
+- 🌱 I’m currently learning
-- 📫 How to reach me ( zadgeshashank@gmail.com )
+- 📫 How to reach me ( shashankbzadge@gmail.com )

 <!---
 Shashank-Zadge/Shashank-Zadge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.